ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

   <img alt="API gw" src="/img/2020-09-25-ghelamco-alert/api-gw.PNG"  target="_blank"  />
 </div>

-Our function needs several additional pieces of configuration to be able to do it's job well.
+Our function needs several additional pieces of configuration to be able to do its job well.

 #### AWS IAM Roles
 {:.no_toc}

-To allow our lambda function to have fine grained access to our AWS services we defined IAM roles in our serverless project that are attached to our lambda functions.
+To allow our lambda function to have fine-grained access to our AWS services we defined IAM roles in our serverless project that are attached to our lambda functions.
-The IAM roles are defined in a seperate file **lambda-iam-roles.yml** which get's included into our serverless.yml file.
+We defined the IAM roles in a separate file **lambda-iam-roles.yml** which gets included into our serverless.yml file.
 We can then freely use any roles we wish.

 <div style="text-align: center;">